 Finish with a Top Coat

 Wood stains can give your project a vibrant, deep color and highlight the wood’s grain.
 But stains can’t provide long-term protection to your pallet project!
 Once you achieve the desired stain, apply a clear topcoat to protect the wood from water damage, scratches, and stains.

 There are several finishing options to choose from, and depending on what you wish, you can get varied results.
 Polyurethane is most commonly used as a topcoat owing to its durability.

 Pallet wood has long been used for repurposed projects and is a favorite with DIYers around the world.
 Working with pallet wood indeed requires some special skills, so if you’re a first-timer, learning the basics before you begin will certainly be helpful.

 There’s a lot to this art that includes cutting, sanding, polishing, and more.
-While staining and finishing projects seem like an easy job, you now know that there are several things to consider before you buy a stain and get on with staining wood.
+While staining and finishing projects seem like an easy job, you now know that there are several things to consider before buying a stain and getting on with staining wood.

 In the video below, you will see how to stain pallet wood:

 With the tips given here, you will undoubtedly be able to go about staining your pallet project the right way.
-So plan well and get on with the staining and if you want more tips, you can read our article "17 Things You Need To Know Before Painting A Wooden Pallet".
+So plan well and get on with the staining, and if you want more tips, you can read our article on the 17 things you need to know before painting pallet wood.